 Licensees shall not:

-Engage in tactics that coerce, pressure or mislead consumers into making decisions that force immediate commitments.
+Engage in tactics that coerce, pressure or mislead Consumers into making decisions that force immediate commitments.

-Discourage or prevent consumers from reviewing contract terms or seeking clarification.
+Discourage or prevent Consumers from reviewing Consumer Contract terms or seeking clarification.

-Impose artificial deadlines or urgency to coerce customers into agreeing to services or force sign-ups.
+Impose artificial deadlines or urgency to coerce Consumers into agreeing to services or force sign-ups.

-Unauthorized Service Changes
+Unauthorised Service Changes

-A licensee must not alter a customer’s service plan or add extra services without the customer’s informed, explicit, and documented consent.
-This includes but is not limited to:

-Switching, terminating or de-activating or activating a customer’ssubscribed plan without their approval.

-Adding new plans or services without prior consent.

-A licensee must notify affected consumers of any material change to service features, pricing, or contract terms at least 30 days before the change takes effect.
+A Except for changes caused by force majeure events, aLicensee must notify affected Consumers of any material adverse change to service features, pricing, or Consumer Contract terms at least 30 days before the change takes effect.

 Such notice must: